 Principles of driving in Spain

 Driving in Spain is on the right hand side.
 Drivers must be over 18 and in possession of a valid driver’s license.
-Seatbelts are compulsory.
+Seatbelts are compulsory in the front and rear of the car.
 There is certain documentation that must be carried at all times: driver’s license, passport/residency card, registration document for the car, MOT (ITV) certificate, the receipt or road tax, and proof of insurance.
-All cars must carry a reflective jacket for all passengers, 2 warning triangles, a spare type and tyre changing equipment.
+All cars must carry a reflective jacket for all passengers, two warning triangles, a spare type and tyre changing equipment.

 If you are driving a right hand drive car in Spain, you will need to adjust your headlights for driving on the right side of the road.
 You can do this temporarily with strips but if you import a car, you will need to have them properly adjusted.